Source: Unsplash – Photography Lesson

 Camera theory

-Generally, most lessons start by following the course notes that apply to your indicated level when you enrolled.
+Generally, most lessons start by following the course notes for your indicated level when you enrolled.
 However, this can vary up or down according to your skills and knowledge base – Camera Basics or Manual Exposure.

 While working through the notes, you should ask as many questions as possible about your camera’s settings, features and capabilities to get the most from this lesson.
 Most modern cameras have an enormous Menu to explore; that’s when your notes will be handy for jotting down additional information.

-After two hours of theory and one-on-one discussions, most people have sufficient information to understand their cameras better.
+After two hours of theory and one-on-one discussions, most people have enough information to better understand their cameras.
 This is vital because you need to feel confident when using it.

 Course summary